XTP3/XUI/README.md

 #### Conclusion

-This project was originally made to cater to specific needs, but was designed to be easily used for anything.
-Unfortunately, adequate documentation for the components (props) does not yet exist.
+This project was originally made to cater to specific needs but was designed to be easily used for anything.
+Adequate documentation for the components (props) does not yet exist.